Krazytrain/Visual-Addons/README.md

 # Default Midnight
 A well balanced, customizable midnight Discord theme with some addons.
-Base theme is [midnight](https://github.com/refact0r/midnight-discord) which has made a good job on the theme.
+Base theme is [midnight](https://github.com/refact0r/midnight-discord) which they made a good job.
 ## FAQ
 #### Does this work with Better Discord and Vencord?
 Yes this theme works with both!